cmn22/face-recognition-attendance-system/README.md

 # **Face Recognition Attendance System**
-A real-time **face recognition-based attendance system** using **Streamlit, Redis, and InsightFace**.
+A real-time **face recognition-based attendance system** using **Python, Streamlit, Redis, and InsightFace**.
 This system detects faces, matches them with stored embeddings, and logs attendance in Redis.

 ## **🚀 Features**
 - **Face Registration**: Users can register their faces and roles (e.g., Student, Teacher).